jordane101/KATI/README.md

 dotenv

-Future Plans (in order of importance): automatic installation of python virtual environment library documentation (sorry it's a mess at the moment) multiple coins for analysis/trading deeper analysis using sentiment in the Technical Analysis API
+Future Plans (in order of importance): automatic installation of python virtual environment, library documentation (sorry it's a mess at the moment), multiple coins for analysis/trading, deeper analysis using sentiment in the Technical Analysis API, GUI